satyarth/satyarth.me/contents/articles/pixel-sorting/index.md

 ![](3.png)

-Higher resolutions of these and more at my [imgur gallery](http://imgur.com/a/nZHbb).
+Higher resolutions of these and more at this [imgur gallery](http://imgur.com/a/nZHbb).

 ## How exactly do you sort pixels?